If This is Your Weight, You're at a High Risk of COVID Death

 In the journal Obesity, Research and Clinical Practice, researchers analyzed studies involving 403,535 COVID-19 patients.
 They found that, compared to having a normal body mass index, obesity doubled the risk of becoming critically ill from COVID; almost quadrupled the risk of dying and increased the risk of needing respiratory support (like supplemental oxygen) by nearly 700%.
+How to tell if you're obese?
+By your BMI.
+According to the CDC:

 Obesity Is Associated With Heart Disease and Blood Vessel Damage